 Expertise You Can Trust: Our friendly crew ensures a safe and enjoyable experience for snorkelers of all levels.

 The Maui Snorkeling Morning Tour is the perfect way to experience the magic of Maui’s underwater world.
-So, pack your sense of adventure and join us as we unveil the treasures hidden beneath the waves!

-3‑Hour Afternoon Snorkel from Maalaea (Coral Gardens or Turtle Town)
+3‑Hour Afternoon Snorkel from Maalaea (Coral Gardens)

 The Beauty of the Afternoon: